joshuabseitz/Trivia-iOS/readme.md

 # Tandem Trivia for iOS 📱🕹
 This is an iOS trivia app, built for Tandem's 2020 Apprentice Software Engineering code challenge.
 Information about this code challenge can be viewed [here](https://madeintandem.com/wp-content/uploads/2020/10/Tandem_Apprentice_Challenge_2020.zip).

+## How to play Tandem Trivia ⚡
+* Clone the project to XCode 12 with this link: https://github.com/joshuabseitz/trivia.git
+* Select iPhone 11 Pro Max as your simulator, for best experience
+* Hit <i>cmd + r</i> and start answering questions!

 ## Key Features of Tandem Trivia for iOS
 * 📇 Code parses JSON files to retrieve trivia data
 * 📐 Code architected with MVC pattern
 * 🎨 Custom designed UI, with classes built to support custom designs
 * 💾 Uses CoreData to save and persist highscores from users
+* ⚙️ Unit tests ensure that code is working correctly

 ## Tandem Trivia in Action 🎬
 Trivia Game | Saving Score